-The categories on your driving licence might be confusing, especially as the rules can be different depending on when you took your test.
+The categories on your driving licence can be confusing, especially as the rules vary depending on when you passed your driving test.

 But regardless of when you got your licence, you should be able to drive a number of the most popular vans without having to get a dedicated van licence.

 What vans can I drive with a standard licence?

 What vans you can drive on a car licence depends on when you passed your driving test.
 The rules tend to be more generous if you passed your test before 1997.